embeddedkafka/embedded-kafka/README.md

 ### Version compatibility matrix

 embedded-kafka is available on Bintray and Maven Central, compiled for both Scala 2.11 and 2.12.
-Scala 2.10 is supported until `0.10.0`.
-Scala 2.12 is supported from `0.11.0` onwards, following Apache Kafka release cycle.

 Currently there's no support for Scala 2.13-Mx as Kafka artifacts are not published for these versions.

-Starting from 1.0.0, versions match the version of Kafka they're built against.
-However in the past there were some mismatches - the easiest way is to check through the git history of the `build.sbt` file
+Versions match the version of Kafka they're built against.

-*If you're using Kafka 1.1.0, please use version `1.1.0-kafka1.1-nosr` - this version doesn't pull in the Confluent Schema Registry by default*

 ### How to use